 Incontinence

-• Stress urinary incontinence means releasing a small amount of urine when you cough, sneeze, laugh or exercise.
+• Stress urinary incontinence: releasing a small amount of urine when you cough, sneeze, laugh or exercise

-• Urge urinary incontinence means that the need to urinate hits you suddenly and urgently, to the point where you might not make it to the bathroom in time.
+• Urge urinary incontinence: the urgent need to urinate occurs so suddenly that you might not make it to the bathroom in time

 • Urinary tract infection

-• Obstruction in the bladder from a tumor or bladder stones
+• Obstruction in the bladder (like bladder stones or a tumor)

 • Bladder cancer